Parthyapps/Android-Important-Questions/README.md

 - ![image](https://github.com/user-attachments/assets/758abccb-a8bd-4b64-a327-3a7e5d7c156f)

 - **Content Providers** - Used to share data between the apps
+- **Broadcast Receiver** -  A BroadcastReceiver is a component in Android that listens for system-wide or app-specific broadcast messages (intents).
+   Alternatives to BroadcastReceiver

+      WorkManager → For background tasks that must complete (e.g., syncing, file uploads).
+      LiveData / Flow → For real-time data updates within the app.
+      EventBus / RxJava → For app-wide event-based communication.

 - **Fragments** - A modular portion of the user interface within an activity
 - **Android Manifest** - Contains essential metadata about the application